 Hardship withdrawals are not an alternative to drop classes after the mid-point, to remove unwanted grades, or attempt to prevent expected academic/financial aid actions (warning, probation, exclusion, etc.).
 The hardship withdrawal should be requested prior to the end of the semester in which the hardship occurred.
 Hardship withdrawals are subject to the following restrictions:

 - Hardship withdrawals can only be requested after the official withdrawal/drop period (after midterms) and until the last class day of the course.
 A student wanting to withdraw before mid-term must follow the regular withdrawal procedure.

 - As a general rule, students are not eligible for hardship withdrawals in courses in which they have completed the course requirements (e.g., sat for the final exam or submitted the final project/paper/portfolio).

 - Only in exceptional cases, fully supported by documentation, will a hardship withdrawal be permitted within a thirty (30) calendar day period after grades have been submitted.
-NO requests for hardship withdrawals will be considered after thirty (30) calendar days following the submission of final grades.
+Any request for hardship withdrawal after final grades are posted must be approved by the Provost or their designee.

 Students withdrawing from classes should be aware that a reduction in their course load may negatively impact other aspects of their academic life.
 Students considering withdrawals should contact these offices to discuss any potential impact: